The first WMA Championships was held in Toronto in 1975

 The Male Competitors who competed in Toronto 1975

-Jerry Smartt USA (since deceased), Derek Howarth UK, Ed Whitlock CAN, Ron Franklin UK, Arthur Walsham UK
+Jerry Smartt USA, Derek Howarth UK, Ed Whitlock CAN, Ron Franklin UK, Arthur Walsham UK

 Ed Whitlock CAN ran the Cross Country (21st), 800m (5th),